isabella232/api-lab/manuscript/rest.md

 This concludes our initial hands on work on issuing REST commands using Postman.
 In this lab we learned how to:

-- Get a resource with or without query parameters which typically is used to view a resource.
+- `GET` a resource with or without query parameters which typically is used to view a resource.
-- Post a resource with and without content which typically creates a resource.
+- `POST` a resource with and without content which typically creates a resource.
-- Put a resource with content which typically updates a resource.
+- `PUT` a resource with content which typically updates a resource.